Jesus, the Bible & Homosexuality, by Jack Rogers: Chapter 6

 In addition to the rhetoric of Dobson, there has also been violent rhetoric used against the LGBT community.
 He quotes televangelist Jimmy Swaggart, who in 1994, said the following to his audience:

-“I’ve never seen a man in my life I wanted to marry…And I’m gonna be blunt and plain, if one ever looks at me like that, I’m going to kill him and God he died…In case anybody doesn’t know, God calls it an abomination” (101).
+“I’ve never seen a man in my life I wanted to marry…And I’m gonna be blunt and plain, if one ever looks at me like that, I’m going to kill him and tell God he died…In case anybody doesn’t know, God calls it an abomination” (101).

 Homophobia, something I’ve experienced in some unfortunate ways recently, is driven by fear, ignorance and is an attempt to dehumanize a group of people who are seen as “other.”
 In the remaining pages of the chapter, Rogers shares some poignant stories of some of the LGBT couples he’s engaged with and developed meaningful friendships with over the years.
 I can echo many of his words when I think of some of the people whom I respect deeply and admire, who are both gay and Christian.
 I’ve learned so much from my LGBT brothers and sisters about how to live a life that seeks to follow after Christ.